franchsli/whatsapp_clone_django/README.md

 - Remember to make a button "area" that covers 75 of the li weight (contact status display) also make all the chats buttons have an area that covers the 75% of the father, anything outside that should be considered as another action and not a chat_display.
-- Rework all the chat.views logics.
+- Rework all the chat.views logics (check if there's a way to implement some view code into another).
 - Rework all the hx-post request (for example, if the element only needs to bet updated use patch or put)

 ## ANOTHER THINGS TO DO